 For Germany, South Africa represents a particularly important political partner in sub-Saharan Africa.
 The German-South African Binational Commission which has been meeting every two years since 1996 serves as a framework for this bilateral cooperation.

-In 2013, the cooperation between the two countries was extended by an agreement between the BMBF and the DHET (Department of Higher Education and Training) on vocational training.
+In 2013, the cooperation between the two countries was extended by an agreement between the BMBF and the DHET on vocational training.
 Providing advice on setting up the "South African Institute for Vocational and Continuing Education and Training" (SAIVCET) is a focal point.

 As part of its specialised programmes, the BMBF primarily supports projects in fields dealing with sustainability – such as water, climate and environment, energy, biodiversity but also Antarctic and marine research.

-The two countries have for years participated in the European health research programme EDCTP (European & Developing Countries Clinical Trials Partnership) to research AIDS, tuberculosis and malaria.
+The two countries have for years participated in the European health research programme EDCTP (European & Developing Countries Clinical Trials Partnership) to research HIV/AIDS, tuberculosis and malaria.

 In the context of the scientific and technological cooperation (STC), the focus is on biotechnology and resource management with a greater involvement of of young scientists.

 Over 200 university cooperations exist between German and South-African universities, which form the basis for numerous projects from all research areas and also involve non-academic research institutions.